AlexisFex/AlexisFex.github.io/Rise-of-Mortals-Player-Handbook.md

 The spirit makes **2 moves** each turn, acts immediately after you — you command it mentally, for free, at the end of your turn.

+##### Summon Earth Spirit

+*Advanced · 8 mana · 6 moves · 1 hour (240 rounds)*

+You summon a guardian spirit of earth and obsidian to shield you and your allies.

+- *Stats:* size 4, resilience 20, evasion 1, damage reduction −3, unphased 2, movement 10 m, mana 6.
+- *Attributes:* power 3d8, speed 1d4, endurance 4d10, willpower 1d12, intellect/sense/charisma 1d6.
+- *Abilities:* **Obsidian body** — the spirit's damage reduction cannot be ignored. **Bastion** — may guard against attacks targeting adjacent allies, becoming the attack's target.
+- *Attacks:* **Seismic slam** (short reach, *brutal, armor breaker*): 3d8, with the **earthcrusher** enchantment.
+- *Spells:* Spell ward, greater revenge

+The spirit makes **2 moves** each turn, acts immediately after you — and you command it mentally, for free, at the end of your turn.

 ##### Summon little helper

 *Advanced · 9 mana · 2 moves · 10 minutes (40 rounds)*